-To ensure the safety of pupils and staff, all visitors to the campus, except pupils of the school and staff members, shall register immediately with their driver's license upon entering any school building or grounds when school is in session.
+To ensure the safety of pupils and staff, all visitors to the campus, except pupils of the school and staff members, shall register immediately with their driver's license upon entering any school building or grounds when school is in session using the Identi-Kid system.
 All District employees wear appropriate identification badges while on campus conducting business.
 Guest teachers and student teachers are given staff identification badges.

 After the start of instruction each morning, all peripheral gates at the school will be locked by the custodian and/or administration.

 The gates will be reopened prior to the end of the instructional day to allow parent access to classrooms and students.

 Hill Creek's discipline policy is designed to guarantee the safety and well-being of the total school community.
 Emphasis is placed on PAWS: Practice Safety, Accept Responsibility, Wise Choices, and Show Kindness.
 Discipline procedures shall focus on finding the cause of problems and working with all concerned to reach the proper, lawful solutions.
 The school's discipline plan begins at the classroom level.
-Appropriate consequences are administered based on the seriousness of the pupil's misbehavior.
+Appropriate other means of corrections or learning based consequences are administered based on the seriousness of the pupil's misbehavior.
 We encourage parents to become actively involved in their children's education.